Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures: Simulation Study

-Using the methods described in \ref{estimators}, we calculated estimates for the target parameters and the standard errors of the estimates.
-What bears repeating is that the only information the estimators require about the treatment $A$ is the value of the binarized treatment $T$.
-One may assume that, in order to estimate the expected outcomes under the MTPs, one must first estimate the full densities of $\tilde{A}_1$ and $\tilde{A}_0$.
-However, through the equivalence with the binarized ATE, the relevant quantity one must estimate is instead the conditional probability $Pr(T = 1 | W=w) = Pr(A \geq 6 | W=w)$ for $w\in \{0,1\}$, which is easier to estimate.
+Using the methods described in Appendix \ref{appendix_est}, we calculated estimates for the target parameters and the standard errors of the estimates.
+What bears repeating is that \textit{the only information the estimators require about the exposure $A$ is the value of the binarized exposure $T$.} One may assume that, in order to estimate the expected outcomes under the MTPs, one must first estimate the full densities of $\tilde{A}_1$ and $\tilde{A}_0$.
+However, through the equivalence with the binarized ATE, the relevant quantity one must estimate is instead the conditional probability $\pi_{\mathcal{A}}(w)= Pr(T = 1 | W=w) = Pr(A \geq 6 | W=w)$ for $w\in \{0,1\}$, which is easier to estimate.

-As the results in tables \ref{tab:res_bate} and \ref{tab:res_peb} show, both the regression and the IPW estimators for $\Psi_{PEB}$ and $\Psi_{PATE}$ have almost negligible bias, even for the smaller sample size of $n=150$.
-When estimating both $\Psi_{PEB}$ and $\Psi_{PATE}$, the regression and IPW estimators have similar standard errors, and thus would result in relatively similar normal-based confidence intervals.
+As the results in tables \ref{tab:res_bate} and \ref{tab:res_CAB} show, the regression, IPW, and AIPW estimators for $\Psi_{CAB}$ and $\Psi_{BATE}$ have almost negligible bias, even for the smaller sample size of $n=150$.
+When estimating both $\Psi_{CAB}$ and $\Psi_{BATE}$, the regression, IPW, and AIPW estimators have relatively similar standard errors, and thus would result in relatively similar normal-based confidence intervals.